 Your resume is an essential marketing tool you can use to get noticed by recruiters and hiring managers for your dream job.
 But if you don’t have the experience or are switching careers, sometimes the traditional chronological resume won’t do.

-1. Add a Profile to Skills Based Resume
+1. Add a Profile to Skills Based Functional Resume

 Some action verbs you can use include “programmed,” “chaired,” “coached,” “achieved,” “streamlined” and “amplified.”
 Start the sentences of your professional summary with these powerful action verbs to increase the impact of your resume.